Lemoncode/master-frontend-lemoncode/07-cloud/03-docker/05-heroku-back/01-implementation/README.md

 git push -u origin master
 ```

-- We need an to create a [new heroku app](https://dashboard.heroku.com/) to deploy it.
+- We need create a [new heroku app](https://dashboard.heroku.com/) to deploy it.

 - This time, we need an [auth token](https://devcenter.heroku.com/articles/heroku-cli-commands#heroku-authorizations-create) to heroku login inside Github Action job: